WHAT IS COMPUTER RECYCLING?

 Yes.
 Computer speakers, keyboards, and other accessories contain toxic substances like brominated flame retardant that aren’t permitted in landfills, for good reason.
 That specific substance prevents the equipment from overheating during the operating process, but in landfills, it seeps off and mixes into the soil.
 This has an incredibly negative impact on our environment.

-WIRES, CABLES & CORDS.
-ARE THEY RECYCLABLE AS WELL?
+ARE WIRES, CABLES & CORDS RECYCLABLE AS WELL?

 WHEN DID COMPUTER RECYCLING BEGIN?